the-olive-team/olive-api/README.md

 ### Install Minikube

 See https://gist.github.com/wholroyd/748e09ca0b78897750791172b2abb051 for wsl.
-Note when debugging, `minikube dashboard` can be used tto view pods in cluster.
+Note when debugging, `minikube dashboard` can be used to view pods in cluster.

 ### Sync with `uv`